A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 \subsection{Sample Efficiency}

-Owing to the interactive update paradigm of RL, a substantial number of samples are usually required to construct learning experiences with feedback rewards to generate feasible policies, which leads to sample efficiency problem.
-This problem is particularly evident in the AD MoP field~because of the open interaction environment with large state space and hard-to-collect long-tail data, which results in slow driving policy convergence and lower-than-expected driving performance.

-Since the complexity of interactions within the environment, it is challenging to objectively and effectively obtain reward signals in an AD task.
-In addition, many driving tasks exhibit temporal correlations, which can further amplify the effects of delayed rewards.
-In addition, the RL agent must spend a considerable amount of time on constant trial-and-error in the massive exploration space.
-Besides, it is difficult to gain valuable experience to further improve driving policy performance in the late training stage.
-These factors contribute to the sample data cost.

-To address these challenges, researchers have aimed to enable the RL agent to learn more driving experience from limited samples, thus improving the overall performance of MoP, and accelerating its deployment and application in AD.
+Due to the trial-and-error learning paradigm, RL usually requires a substantial number of interactions to collect reward-feedback experiences and then learn feasible policies.
+This sample-efficiency problem is particularly evident in the AD MoP field because of the open interaction environment with large state space and hard-to-collect long-tail data, which results in slow driving policy convergence and lower-than-expected driving performance.
+Several factors further increase the sample demand. i) the complexity of traffic interactions makes it difficult to obtain objective and informative reward signals. ii) many driving tasks exhibit temporal correlations, which can further amplify the effects of delayed rewards. iii) the RL agent must spend a considerable amount of time on constant trial-and-error in the massive exploration space. iv) valuable samples become increasingly difficult to obtain in later training stages.
+To address these challenges, recent advances have explored how RL agents can acquire more useful driving experience from limited samples, aiming to improve MoP performance and promote the practical deployment of RL-based methods in AD.

 \textit{1) Learning from Demonstration (LfD)}